 • The Sons of Temperance called for national constitutional prohibition.

-• Maine repealed its prohibition law.
+• ME repealed its prohibition law.
 It had passed it in 1851.

-• Prohibition was imposed most places in the Confederate States of America.
+• The Confederate States of America imposed prohibition in most places.
 The new country had a severe grain shortages.
 The black-market price for whiskey in 1863 was about $35 per gallon.
 Before the war it had cost about 25 cents per gallon.

 We’ve seen the emergence of temperance in the US.
 We next learn of the growing strength of the temperance movement.
 And it did become very powerful.